Peer into Preston's rich and historical past...

 The name 'Preston' is derived from Old English meaning 'Priest's settlement', or 'Priest's Town'.
 This name was given to the town by Angles, one of the main Germanic peoples who settled in Great Britain after the Roman period.

-There is also evidence of Vikings being present, with the Cuerdale Hoard being discovered in 1840 by the River Ribble in Cuerdale near Preston.
+Evidence of Vikings has also been discovered nearby.
+The Cuerdale Hoard was found by labourers repairing the River Ribble's embankment in 1840, in Cuerdale near Preston.
 The hoard is one of the largest Viking silver hoards ever found and consists of more than 8,600 items, including silver coins, hacksilver, ingots, and English and Carolingian jewellery.
+The Ribble Valley was the main route between Viking York and the Irish Sea and it is thought that the hoard was buried here by Irish Norse exiles who were planning on reoccupying Dublin after their expulsion in 1902.

 Preston was granted a Guild Merchant charter in 1179, giving it the status of a market town and leading to the famous Preston Guild celebrations which still continue to be held every 20 years.
 Preston continued as a small market town, with textiles being produced there as far back as the 13th century.